Plan-A-Visit

 3. How can you bring peace to a situation in your community this week?

-• Scripture: “But when the fullness of time had come, God sent forth his Son, born of woman, born under the law, to redeem those who were under the law, so that we might receive adoption as sons.” – Galatians 4:4-5 (ESV)
+• Scripture: “But when the right time came, God sent his Son, born of a woman, subject to the law.
+God sent him to buy freedom for us who were slaves to the law, so that he could adopt us as his very own children.” – Galatians 4:4-5 (NLT)

 Devotional Thought:

 Jesus’ birth wasn’t random—it was perfectly timed.
-As the author of time itself, God directs the seasons of our lives and wisely stewards every moment for His glory and our good (see Romans 8:28) .
-At In Focus, we embrace this truth, knowing God is working in our community and through us, even when the timing feels uncertain.
+As the author of time itself, God directs the seasons of our lives by His sovereign power, He stewards every moment for His glory according to His wisdom, while promising to work all things for our good from the abundance of His love (see Romans 8:28).

 Questions: